Gradient Span Algorithms Make Predictable Progress in High Dimension: Strict positive definite derivatives

 and thus \(w_j^{(0)}=0\).
 Then construct similar test functions to ensure the other prefactors have to be zero, by placing a non-zero slope at \(x_j\) while ensuring it is zero at all other \(x_k\). } for distinct \(x_j\) the only way \(T\) can be zero is, if all the \(w_j\) are zero.
 This finishes the proof. \end{proof}

-The general requirement, the existence of a non-empty open sets in the support of the spectral measure, is satisfied for the stationary isotropic random functions valid in all dimensions.
-Before we can prove this statement in Corollary~\ref{cor: strictly positive definite}, we will require a characterization of these stationary isotropic random functions.
-Which is due to Schoenberg.
+The general requirement, the existence of a non-empty open sets in the support of the spectral measure, is satisfied for the stationary isotropic random functions valid in all dimensions (Corollary~\ref{cor: strict positive definite}).
+To prove this result we require the following lemma.
+It proves that stationary isotropic random function in \(\ell^2\) is either almost surely constant or the `Schoenberg measure' has positive measure on \((0,\infty)\).
+Where the Schoenberg measure \(\schoenbergMeas\) refers to the measure in Schoenberg's characterization of stationary isotropic covariance kernels on \(\ell^2\) given by